Tamarac City Hall.

 By: Sharon Aron Baron

-The walls of desperation must have been surrounding Tamarac City Commissioner Patte Atkins-Grad in her final two days convincing residents to sign petitions to recall her from office.
+In her final two days, the walls of desperation must have surrounded Tamarac City Commissioner Patte Atkins-Grad, convincing residents to sign petitions to recall her from office.

-The disgraced Commissioner who failed to disclose or report the fact that developers Bruce and Shawn Chait not only paid for her election victory party but provided her with over $6,000 to lease a BMW never disclosed any of this before or after voting in favor of the Chaits on zoning matters before the City Commission.
-Her vote was worth millions of dollars to the Chaits and was bitterly opposed by many citizens in Tamarac.
+The Commissioner who allegedly failed to disclose or report the fact that developers Bruce and Shawn Chait not only paid for her election victory party but provided her with over $6,000 to lease a BMW never disclosed any of this before or after voting in favor of the Chaits on zoning matters before the City Commission.
+Her vote was worth millions of dollars to the Chaits and was bitterly opposed by many Tamarac citizens.